deadc0de6/weegram/README.md

 # WEEGRAM

-This script allows to receive [telegram](https://telegram.org/) notifications when you are away and priv/highlight messages are received.
+This script allows to receive [telegram](https://telegram.org/) notifications from [weechat](https://weechat.org/) when you are away and priv/highlight messages are received.

 # Installation